celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator-in-rc1.md

 A Locked Gold Account may have at most one authorized signer of each type at any time.
 Once a signer is authorized, the only way to deauthorize that signer is to authorize a new signer that has never previously been used as an authorized signer or Locked Gold Account.
 It follows then that a newly deauthorized signer cannot be reauthorized.
 {% endhint %}

+#### Unlocking

+Celo nodes store private keys encrypted on disk with a password, and need to be "unlocked" before use.
+Private keys can be unlocked in two ways:

+1. By running the `celocli account:unlock` command.
+Note that the node must have the "personal" RPC API enabled in order for this command to work.
+2. By setting the `--unlock` flag when starting the node.

+It is important to note that when a key is unlocked you need to be particularly careful about enabling access to the node's RPC APIs.

 ### Environment variables

 There are number of new environment variables, and you may use this table as a reference.